Self-guided tour

 Monument:

 To the illustrious memory of Lieut.
 Gen’l Timothé Pierre du Guast, Sieur de Monts, the pioneer of civilization in North America, who discovered and explored the adjacent river, A.D.
-1604, and founded on it’s banks the first settlement of Eurpeans north of the Gulf of Mexico.
+1604, and founded on it’s banks the first settlement of Europeans north of the Gulf of Mexico.
 The Government of Canada reverently dedicates this monument within sight of that settlement, A.D.
 1904.

 Genus immortale manet

-11. Queen’s wharf
+11. Queen’s Wharf

 An historic photo of the Queen’s wharf in the Annapolis River, with a tall ship in the background.